 - work with customs agents and brokers to procure security and customs permits

-- schedule couriers from the Museum and participating institutions to accompany traveling objects
+- schedule couriers from the Museum and from lending institutions to accompany traveling objects

-Preparing official documentation, such as receipts and loan agreements, is crucial for smooth operations.
-For international shipments in particular, registrars provide proper customs declarations and apply for government indemnity, immunity from seizure and licenses to ship materials comprised of endangered species or from sanctioned countries.
-Keeping current with international regulations and trends, the registrars continually review policy and procedures to guarantee accurate documentation and safe handling and transportation of all artworks that pass through the Museum.
+Preparing official documentation, such as receipts and loan agreements, is crucial for smooth operations and the safe transport of objects.
+For international shipments in particular, registrars provide proper customs declarations and apply for government indemnity, immunity from seizure, and licenses to ship materials comprised of endangered species or from countries sanctioned by the U.S. government.
+Keeping current with international regulations and trends, the registrars continually review policies and procedures to guarantee accurate documentation and the safe handling and transportation of all artworks that pass through the Museum, whether they be collection objects or loans.

 Collections care staff are charged with managing the movement of artworks within and between Museum facilities for shipping, display, treatment, and photography.
 Duties include: